JustinGOSSES/repo_data_experiment/README.md

 - Samples [YES, with more work]
   - True (based on seeing works like 'sample', 'demo', 'example' in org name or repo name)
   - False

+## Data

+The datasets can potentially be used in a Houston Data Jam.

+### nasa_repos.json

+This data file was created by grabbing all the NASA repositories that Ecosyste.ms has data on (not every repository) for the NASA organization on GitHub.com.
+Approximately 270 repositories.
+It used the `call_api()` function in the `src/api.py` file.
+The function was called by running in a terminal located at the top of the repository ` Python src/api.py`.
+At the time, the organization being `nasa` was hardcoded into the code.

+### nasa_repos_flat.csv

+This is the same data as in `data/nasa_repos.json` but flattened into a CSV using the `flattenJSON()` function in `src/main.py`.
+The function was called by running in a terminal located at the top of the repository `Python src/main.py`.
+At the time, the applicable file paths were hardcoded into the code.